shadowga/website/_docs/1/b-legislation.md

 There are different ways to report a member; one may be quicker for you than the other.

 ### In-game reports
-Reporting a member in-game is very simple and requires no additional information than the name of who you're reporting; but you should still be careful with the tool and know what you're doing before filing a report.
+Reporting a member in-game is very simple and requires no additional information than the name of who you're reporting but you should still be careful with the tool and know what you're doing before filing a report.

  * `/help` - Provides a quick link to the guidelines (this page); helpful for new members.
  * `/report` - Reports a specified user and relays the message to administrators.